psychemedia/storytelling-notes/and-the-girl-played-on.md

 "But neither can you marry until your young man returns...
 So please, stop your spinning until then, at least.
 For my husband's sake.
 For my sake.
 For the memory of your mother.
 Promise me, please, promise me."

 So so Renelde promised her, and stopped her spinning.
 And waited for one month, for two, for six, for a year.
-The Wolf begain to recover his health, happy with thought that Renelde's young man would never return, satisfied that he would not have to retract his demand.
+The Wolf began to recover his health, happy with thought that Renelde's young man would never return, satisfied that he would not have to retract his demand.

 XII